knipfer-dev/modrx-backend/README.md

 3.)
 Run `dotnet restore` to ensure all dependencies are restored

 4.)
-Run initial migration with `dotnet ef database update InitialMigration`
+Run initial migration with `dotnet ef database update`

 5.)
 Run in watch mode `dotnet watch run`, starts server on port 5000